hyperledger/indy-hipe/text/XXX-rich-schema-encoding-objects/README.md

 common implementation library for uniformity.
-If we do not include encodings as part of the Rich Schema effort, we will be left with an incomplete set of possible predicates, a lack of explicit mechanisms for issuers to specify which encoding methods they used, and
+If we do not include encodings as part of the Rich Schema effort, we will be left with an incomplete set of possible predicates, a lack of explicit mechanisms for issuers to specify which encoding methods they used, and a corresponding lack of verifiablity of signed attribute values.

-In another design that was considered, the encoding on the ledger was actually a function an end user could call, with the ledger nodes performing the encoding algorithm and returning the encoded value.
+In another design that was considered, the encoding on the ledger was actually a function an end user could call, with the ledger nodes performing the transformation algorithm and returning the encoded value.
 The benefit of such a design would have been the guarantee of uniformity across encoded values.
 This design was rejected because of the unfeasibility of using the ledger nodes for such calculations and the privacy implications of submitting attribute values to a public ledger.

 ## Prior art